 All installations are aligned and checked with a state of the art digital signal meter to ensure you are receiving the best reception possible, and Rory can add additional TV points to any or all other rooms in the house at an affordable rate if you wish to discuss these options further.

-Rory offers Free Estimates for all Freeview TV aerial installations, and can typically attend your property within a day of your telephone call.
+Rory offers Free Estimates for all new Freeview TV aerial installations, and can typically attend your property within a day of your telephone call.

 If your aerial equipment has been damaged in the storms and you're thinking of claiming against your legitimate insurance policy, Rory can help as he has done for many other people over the years.
-All estimates are provided completely free of any charge, and you are under no obligation to have any work carried out.
+All estimates for new installations are provided completely free of any charge, and you are under no obligation to have any work carried out.

 Rory can also provide advice about watching televisions in multiple rooms of your choosing, simply ask him during your free consultation visit!